attack-monkey/react-fn/README.md

 Async code causes **closures** to be created.
 A closure takes a snapshot of State at the time it is created.
-While the State of app continues to change outside of the cosure - the closure is none the wiser.
+While the State of the app continues to change outside of the cosure - the closure is none the wiser.
 The closure keeps it's own version of State.

-To avoid the State in a closure from being out of sync with the rest of the app, use `fn.getState`, which ensures that the current state of the app is used...
+To avoid the state in a closure from being out of sync with the rest of the app, use `fn.getState`, which ensures that the current state of the app is used...

 ```javascript